brianpritt/ping-pong/README.md

 ## Description

 _Ping-Pong is a simple application that asks the user for a number, and then displays every number in the range of 1 to the inputted number.
-It will then replace every number evenly divisible by 3 with ping, every number divisible by 5 with pong, and every number divisible by 15 with ping-pong.
-This application was designed using the following specifications_
+It will then replace every number evenly divisible by 3 with ping, every number divisible by 5 with pong, and every number divisible by 15 with ping-pong._

+### This application was designed using the following specifications:

 ##### _1. Test to see if input is a number._
 * Input: p